anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
 Note that it only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID certificate.
-The pledge SHALL generate the enroll status object and provide it in the response message to the registrar-agent.
+The pledge SHALL generate the enroll status and provide it in the response message to the registrar-agent.
 If the verification of the LDevID certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
-As for the other objects, the enrollment status object is provided with an additional signature using JOSE.
+As for the other objects, the enroll status is provided with an additional signature using JOSE.
 If the pledge verified the received LDevID certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
 In the failure case, the pledge SHALL use the available IdevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.